Why New Zealand?

-Then I came across Natural High, a New Zealand adventure tourism company wich seems to do everything, including tour bike rental and tour organizing.
-It has storefronts in Auckland and Christchurch and a network of affiliated companies on both islands.
+Then I came across Natural High, a New Zealand adventure tourism company that seems to do everything, including tour bike rental and tour organizing.
+It has storefronts in Auckland and Christchurch and a network of affiliated bike stores on both islands.
 Here is their deal – $515 NZ (about $450.
-CDN) gets me three weeks rental of a Cannondale Touring II, along with pump and spare tube and a whole list of other things I don’t have to bring from home.
+CDN) gets me three weeks rental of a Cannondale Touring II, along with a pump and spare tube and a whole list of other things I don’t have to bring from home.

-Post-Trip Update: Natural High is one terrific company to deal with.
+Natural High is one terrific company to deal with.
 All went as hoped for; the bike was ready and performed flawlessly for three weeks.
 Things went so smoothly that I did not get so much as a flat during my 1400-kilometer ride.
 When I reached Dunedin, I had arranged to drop the bike off at R & R Sports on Stuart Street.
 This too was hassle-free.
 I’d highly recommend this company to anyone considering the rental option; it has two depots- one in Auckland and one in Christchurch, as well as a network of bike shops across New Zealand that work with them to provide excellent service.

 The #2 Question: Where Will I Sleep?

 The biggest challenge in organizing my bike trip in eastern Cuba in January of 2011 was finding and booking accommodation.
-Tenting is not at all an option there so you are left with various grades of hotel accommodation or their version of b&b’s.
+Tenting is not at all an option there so you are left with various grades of hotel accommodation or their version of b&bs.
 New Zealand presents no problem whatsoever when it comes to a place to stay – pull out enough dollars and there is something for you.
 The tourism infrastructure is developed in a way that Cuba’s won’t be for a long time, focussed as theirs is on all-inclusive beach resorts.

 The first leg of my trip involves crossing the Southern Alps to Greymouth and then a 340 k. ride down the west coast.
 Since the weather along this stretch is unpredictable and often involves massive amounts of rain, I decided to build in some comfort and security by pre-booking rooms for the first ten nights.
 No matter how bad the weather is, at least I know that at the end of the day I have a room waiting.
 I’ll be able to dry out my clothes and gear and relax instead of putting up a micro-tent in a muddy field, all the while dodging the gazillion sand flies which everyone mentions in their trip accounts!